sasano8/pnq/README.md

 # pnq
-pnq is a Python implementation like Language Integrated Query (LINQ).
+PNQ is a Python implementation like Language Integrated Query (LINQ).

 # Requirement